scp-079/screen/pages/projects/exchange.md

         action_type (str):
             Type of action.
 It can be any of the followings:
-                When action is add or remove:
+                When action is add:
-                    bad - Spam channel or user
-                    except - Exception channel or user
+                    bad - Add bad or except channel except - Exception channel or content
                     watch - Suspicious user.
 Recommended to ban user or delete user's messages when meets certain conditions

                 When action is appeal:
                     request - Send a appeal request